utsab/cssi-labs/html-css/labs/format-fanatics/README.md

 2. Format Two:
 Recreate this format in the `format_two.css` and `format_two.html`.
-You'll need to use the `span` property to get all of the columns looking the way you want them.
-In order to have your page border look correct you'll need to span in both the column and row direction.
+You'll need to use the `span` property or the `grid-template-areas` property to get all of the columns looking the way you want them.
+Altnernatively, you can use the  `span` property.
+(You'll need to span in both the column and row direction.)

     ![](https://media.giphy.com/media/3o7WIEF2KAorL474VW/giphy.gif)